turtlecoin/turtlecoin-docs/guides/mining/Mining-with-SBC.md

 nano config.json
 ```

 Your terminal should display the contents of `config.json`.
-In order to mine turtlecoin, we tell xmrig what algorithm you want to mine.
+In order to mine TurtleCoin, we tell xmrig what algorithm you want to mine.
 Look for the `"algo":` setting and set it as follows:

 ```
 "algo": "cryptonight-pico/trtl",